Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Monasteries.
 There are two important Greek Catholic monasteries in Maaloula.

-The monastery has two of the oldest icons in the world, one depicting the Last Supper that were stolen by ISIS and destroyed.
-A 17th century copy of this is in the church – the table is a semi-circle and Jesus sits on the left side, not the middle.
+The monastery has two of the oldest icons in the world, one depicting the Last Supper that was stolen by ISIS and destroyed.
+A 17th-century copy of this is in the church – the table is a semi-circle and Jesus sits on the left side, not the middle.
 John has his head on Jesus’ lap.

 Enter the complex courtyard.
 The church has 2 side aisles and is rough stone construction.